tanupunjani/data-science-portfolio/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 These are presented in the form of iPython Notebooks.

-To find out more about my thinking process behing these projects, check out my personal Data science and Machine learning blog here.
+To find out more about my thinking process behing these projects, check out my personal Data science and Machine learning blog here(https://medium.com/@tanvipunjani).

 # Contents
 - ## Machine learning